dgaydukov/cert-aws/sa/files/sa.md

     ]
 }
 ```
+Randomized named worked better cause when names are sequential all data store in the same place and it's harder to extract it.
+But you no longer have to randomize prefix naming for performance, and can use sequential date-based naming for your prefixes
 To achieve better performance you should to use random names for objects, but [it's no longer required](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance).
-Randomized named worked better cause when names are sequential all data store in the same place and it's harder to extract it.
 Storage Classes - can be configured at the object level and a single bucket can contain objects stored across Standard/Intelligent/Standard-IA/Single-Zone-IA
 You can also use S3 Lifecycle policies to:
 * automatically transition objects between storage classes without any application changes